 - Once baked, cool completely before assembling.

 - Meanwhile, make the pastry cream.
-For the pastry cream, follow this recipe and double it using the liquid cream option.
+For the pastry cream, follow this recipe, using the liquid cream option.

 - Cut the cake lengthwise, slather the base with 3/4 of the pastry cream to sandwich with the top half.